Far from the Madding Crowd

-Far from the Madding Crowd (1874) is Thomas Hardy's fourth novel and his first major literary success.
+Far from the Madding Crowd is the fourth published novel by English author Thomas Hardy; and his first major literary success.
+It was published on 23 November 1874.
 It originally appeared anonymously as a monthly serial in Cornhill Magazine, where it gained a wide readership.

 The novel is set in Thomas Hardy's Wessex in rural southwest England, as had been his earlier Under the Greenwood Tree.
 It deals in themes of love, honour and betrayal, against a backdrop of the seemingly idyllic, but often harsh, realities of a farming community in Victorian England.
-It describes the life and relationships of Bathsheba Everdene with her lonely neighbour William Boldwood, the faithful shepherd Gabriel Oak, and the thriftless soldier Sergeant Troy.
+It describes the life and relationships of Bathsheba Everdene with her lonely neighbour William Boldwood, the faithful shepherd Gabriel Oak, and the faithless soldier Sgt.
+Frank Troy.

 On publication, critical notices were plentiful and mostly positive.
 Hardy revised the text extensively for the 1895 edition and made further changes for the 1901 edition.

 The novel has an enduring legacy.
 In 2003, the novel was listed at number 48 on the BBC's survey The Big Read, while in 2007, it was ranked 10th on The Guardian's list of greatest love stories of all time.
 The novel has also been dramatised several times, notably in the Oscar-nominated 1967 film directed by John Schlesinger.

 Synopsis

 Meeting, parting and reuniting

 Gabriel Oak is a young shepherd.
 With the savings of a frugal life, and a loan, he has leased and stocked a farm.
-He falls in love with a newcomer eight years his junior, Bathsheba Everdene, a proud beauty who arrives to live with her aunt.
+He falls in love with a newcomer eight years his junior, Bathsheba Everdene, who arrives to live with her aunt.
 Over time, Bathsheba and Gabriel grow to like each other well enough, and Bathsheba even saves his life once.
 However, when he makes her an unadorned offer of marriage, she refuses; she values her independence too much and him too little.
-After a few days, she moves to Weatherbury, a village some miles off.
+Days later, she moves to Weatherbury, a village some miles off.

 When next they meet, their circumstances have changed drastically.
 An inexperienced new sheepdog has driven Gabriel's flock over a cliff, ruining him.
 After selling off everything of value, he manages to settle all his debts but emerges penniless.
 He seeks employment at a hiring fair in the town of Casterbridge.
 When he finds none, he heads to another such fair in Shottsford, a town about ten miles from Weatherbury.
-On his way, he happens to take note of a conflagrating fire on a farm, and leads the bystanders in putting it out.
+On his way, he spots a fire on a farm and leads the bystanders in putting it out.
 When the veiled owner comes to thank him, he asks if she needs a shepherd.
-She uncovers her face and reveals herself to be none other than Bathsheba.
+She uncovers her face and reveals herself to be Bathsheba.
 She has recently inherited her uncle's estate and is now wealthy.
 Though somewhat uncomfortable, she employs him.